Yan-Yin K. Choy

 Their poem, Laundry and Taxes, is published in this anthology by Chopsticks Alley Art and Peninsula Open Space Trust.

 In this anthology you will find art and poetry by Asian creatives from the Bay Area, along with poetry prompts, meditation prompts and guides to Bay Area trails and parks.
+Proceeds support Chopsticks Alley Art.
+Please consider requesting this at your local library.

 Poetry